(For the proper reading experience, play the music from this video while reading this page.)

-(For the proper reading experience, run the music from this video while reading this page.)In many western cultures, there is an unspoken code of behavior that applies inside elevators: when someone enters an elevator, the custom is to face the front and stand in silence whilst absently watching the floor numbers change.
+In several European cultures, there is an unspoken code of behavior that applies inside elevators, and also sometimes on trains and other modes of public transportation: when someone enters an elevator, the custom is to face the front and stand in silence whilst absentmindedly watching the floor numbers change.
 If there is any conversation, it amounts only to small talk.
-An individual who breaks with this custom, for example facing the other passengers, is often a source of considerable unease to the other individuals in the lift.
-The protocol does vary a lot between cultures, even between neighboring countries; for example, England has the elevator protocol, while almost none of Europe does.
+An individual who breaks with this custom, for example facing the other passengers, is often a source of considerable unease to the other individuals in the elevator with you.
+The protocol does vary a lot between cultures, even between neighboring countries; for example, the UK has the elevator protocol, while almost none of Europe does.
 Depending on where you are, you might be expected to greet the other people in the elevator and/or make light conversation, or to completely ignore them.
 This is apparently a part of basic animal behavior, too: primates in small enclosed spaces instinctively avoid drawing attention to themselves.
 The cultural differences in elevator protocol reflect differences in what behaviour is inconspicuous.
 And yes, primates — monkeys go quiet too, but rats tend to fight.

 Particularly in visual fiction, the Western "protocol" is often milked to generate ironic, uncomfortable silences from characters inside the elevator, when some other reaction might well be expected or justified.
 In short: an Uncomfortable Elevator Moment.

 Uncomfortable Elevator Moments traditionally take place inside The Elevator from Ipanema.
 The elevator "music" itself often forms part of the humor and/or tension in the scene, but will get cut off abruptly when the scene ends.
 It can also take the form of a Mid-Battle Tea Break in a fight.

 For added discomfort, cue the fart, with an elevator filled with many, many people.